cyrusnderitu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that displays the third lines of the files iacta Script that creates a file with text Best School Script that writes into a files the result of ls -la
+Script that displays the third lines of the files iacta Script that creates a file with text Best School Script that writes into a files the result of ls -la Script that dublicates last line of a file